-Snap On Dentures in Rockville, Aspen Hill and North Bethesda Maryland
+Snap On Dentures in Rockville, Gaithersburg and North Bethesda MD

 Worried that your dentures may come loose and embarrass you?
 Well, this is a common thing with traditional dentures.
 They can slip off when you eat, cough, sneeze or laugh.
 Thanks to improved dental technology, you do not have to suffer through such moments anymore.
 Today, you have the opportunity of attaching snap-on dentures to your jaws.

 This refers to removable and palateless dentures that can be slipped on or off any time the wearer wants.
 Unlike conventional dentures which have the probability of falling off, snap-on dentures remain secured to your jaw via 2 to 4 dental implants.
+On the lower jaw we place 2 implants and on the top jaw we place 2 implants for a typical denture or 4 implants for one that is palateless (basically a horseshoe upper plate).
 Whether you are eating, coughing, sneezing or laughing, they won’t fall off leading to an embarrassing situation.

-Snap-on dentures sit on your gums too.
+These dentures sit on your gums too.
 This makes it easy to attach or remove when needed.
+They are painless when placed in the mouth or when removed.
+The retained dentures take the place of the natural teeth so the patients oral health can be significantly improved.

-Snap-on dentures are placed on implanted connecting points located on the sides of the jaw.
+These dentures are placed on implanted connecting points located on the sides of the jaw.
 These are attached to the dental implants.
 Using this option, lesser metal is placed in your mouth which assures you of comfort.
+They are considered implant supported dentures because they rest on dental implants.

 Depending on the patient, the time frame for final denture placement can range from 3-6 months depending on the patients health.
 Patients are taken through the initial diagnosis, implant design and placement and the complete fabrication of the dentures from scratch.